HarshitaChegondi/voya/README.md

 ---

-## Setup Guide
+## System Requirements

-Follow these steps carefully to run this project on your system.

-Prerequisites

-Before setting up the project, make sure you have the following installed:
+To run this project, make sure your system meets the following requirements:

-- Node.js (recommended: latest LTS version)
-- npm (comes with Node.js)
-- A code editor like VS Code
+**Supported Operating Systems:**
+-> Windows 11
+-> macOS

+**Required Tools:**
+-> Node.js
+-> npm
+-> Git
+-> VS Code or any code editor

+**Required Accounts / API Access**
-- A valid Claude API key
+-> A valid Claude API key
-- A valid Weather API key
+-> A valid Weather API key

-To check whether Node.js and npm are installed, run:
-- node -v
+**Install the following software before running the project.**

+1. Install Node.js:
+- Install Node.js from the official Node.js website.
-- npm -v
+- Node.js installation also installs npm automatically.

+2. Install Git:
+- Install Git from the official Git website.
+- Git is required to clone the project repository.

+3. Install VS Code

+Install Visual Studio Code from the official VS Code website.

+VS Code is recommended because it provides:

+an easy code editor
+built-in terminal
+extensions for React and JavaScript development
+How to Check Installed Versions

+Before running the project, verify that the required software is installed correctly.

+On Windows 11

+Open one of the following:

+Command Prompt
+PowerShell
+VS Code Terminal

+Run these commands: